Mahi-Mani/Advanced-Javascript-Assignment/README.md

 - Javascript : used to provide interactive effects
 - Node : used to run javascript file outside the browser.
 Supports command line user input.
 Node is useful is different ways.
 As far as this code is concerned, utilised inquirer to dynamically prompt question to user

-## Learning Points
-- Constructors
-Since I had worked with constructors throughout the application, I experimented and learnt a lot with javascript constructors

 ## Results
 Game starts upon running the command `node index.js` Gif image below explains the game flow.